Anomalocaris98/PRIMA/README.md

 #### Custom mitochondrial protein database

-ATTENTION PRIMA is not shipped with any database.PRIMA assigns putative gene names to GeneMarkS predictions by searching a user-defined protein database with BLASTP.
+ATTENTION, PRIMA is not shipped with any database.
+PRIMA assigns putative gene names to GeneMarkS predictions by searching a user-defined protein database with BLASTP.

 The database can be fully customized according to the user's taxonomic group or research interests.
-In the example directory a the BLAST database was build using all manually annotated mitogenomes of the ciliate of the genus Paramecium from https://paramecium.i2bc.paris-saclay.fr/ and the assembled mitogenome FASTA file retrieved from https://ncbi.nlm.nih.gov/nucleotide/NC001324
+In the example directory, the BLAST database was build using all manually annotated mitogenomes of the ciliate of the genus Paramecium from https://paramecium.i2bc.paris-saclay.fr/ and the assembled mitogenome FASTA file retrieved from https://ncbi.nlm.nih.gov/nucleotide/NC001324

 Create the BLAST database using: